fabiohsv-cit/ciandt-components-factory/README.md

       }
    }]);
    ```

 5. **newFilter(name, injects)**
-   - this function create a new filter in your app angular module
+   - this function creates a new filter in your angular module
    ```javascript
    factory.newFilter('haveModuleWithFeatures', [function () {
       return function (values) {